-Amateurs can be forgiven for occasional mistakes in the written work they have to do.
-For many people, writing is not their primary function; the smart ones hire professionals to edit and polish or proofread, so they are free to do the job they are paid to do.
+For most people, writing is not their primary function at work and, whether from lack of time or lack of training, they will make mistakes.
+The smart ones hire professionals to edit and polish or proofread, so they have more time to spend on what they do best – the job they are paid to do.

-The real issue here is when so-called professional writers – mainly those in the mainstream media – simply don’t do that.
+It’s unforgivable when so-called professional writers – mainly those in the mainstream media – don’t do that job well.

 Instead, their readers are forced to endure the absolute howlers that stroll through the holes in their knowledge and saunter on, unnoticed by their editors.

 Every day, there’s a barrage of assaults on our language.
 Here are just two:

 A stigma is a mark, with a negative connotation.
 So far, so good (or bad, in this case).
 A stigma doesn’t surround, though.
 If there were a stigma ‘surrounding you’, you’d be laughing.
 It would have missed you altogether and you’d be clean.

 It’s just like another silly expression: ‘The discussion centred around…’ Sorry, can’t be done!
 It would have to centre on; ‘around’ is for circumferences – that is, going around in circles, which, admittedly, is what a lot of discussions do.

 I bet he did.
 He might not have been looking forward to shuffling off this mortal coil, and there might have been some long, lingering and sad goodbyes.
 But what if his exit were sudden?
 No time for tears or regrets, then…

 Seriously, though, the adverb is totally misplaced.
 It should be written as ‘… but, sadly, he died’, putting the sadness where it belongs – with the speaker (and perhaps others), who are sorry to see him go.